ByConity/byconity.github.io/docs/SQL语法说明/functions/comparison.md

 │ 1               │ 1               │ 1               │
 └─────────────────┴─────────────────┴─────────────────┘
 ```

 [block:api-header]
 {
 "title": "notEquals"
 }
 [/block]

-notEquals, a != b and a <> b operator
+notEquals, a != b and a &lt;&gt; b operator

 **Syntax**